How to Stop Snoring at Night

 If you suspect you may have sleep apnea, a more serious underlying medical problem, you’ll want to speak to your doctor about a continuous positive airway pressure machine (CPAP).
 A CPAP provides a steady flow of air pressure, which keeps the airway open.
 This prevents both pauses in your breathing and the vibrations of snoring.

-Stop Snoring Surgery
+Surgery to Stop Snoring